alohawild/Call-of-Cthulhu-Writing-Public/README.md

 This is an original work from me set in the 80's that recalls my days learning software development in Michigan, USA.
 I have recreated some of the old systems and ways we use to do things back then.
 This is a fun Savaga Worlds and Agents of Oblivion fan work that I put together for my own campaign.
 It would easily convert to any of the horror systems.
 Enjoy!
+I just fixed all the typos I could find.
+You can likely play it without Agents of Oblivion and use one of the horror Savage Worlds systems instead.

 Istanbul Discovery

 This is set in a more tradtional 1926 for Call of Cthulhu and is for 7th Edition.
 This is a quick introduction to Istanbul in 1926 and four short adventurers in the city.
 This is my newest writing.
 It is not finished yet.
+I have no drawings in this one yet.